cziaarm/TSX/README.md

 apache, php

-### Instalation
+### Installation

 Clone this repository on to the docroot or sub-directory thereof on server.

 ### Brief overview of code

 Most of the functionailty and interaction with transkribus is handled client side.
-There are some php scripts that handle some very simple config, html templating and also a php proxy to the transkribus server to avoid X-domain issues.
+There are some php scripts that handle some very simple config, html templating and also a php proxy for some of the requests to the transkribus server to avoid X-domain issues.

 js/tsx.js comtains all the tsx clientside functionailty with the help of the following libraries: